LYNCH·LLP

 What the data says.

-Michael Pham maintains an allowance rate of 79% across 679 disposed applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-His record spans two art units within this technology center.
-The allowance rate across these art units ranges from 74% to 99%, reflecting variation in outcomes by art unit.
-This pooled figure represents applications that have been decided—either allowed or abandoned—and excludes pending matters.
-The record is based on public USPTO data and describes past dispositions only.
+Michael Pham maintains an allowance rate of 79% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+His record spans 2 art units.
+The allowance rate ranges from 74% to 99% across these art units, reflecting variation in the composition of applications examined within each unit.
+This pooled figure represents the share of applications receiving an allowance or abandonment decision, and describes the examiner's historical record without prediction of outcomes in any individual case.

 // HOW TO READ THESE NUMBERS